Fawzi Boubia

-Fawzi Boubia (Arabic: فوزي بوبية), born in 1948 in Khemisset, is a Moroccan intellectual.
+Fawzi Boubia (فوزي بوبية; born in 1948), is a Moroccan intellectual.

 Citizen of East and West, he works as a university professor and German-speaking writer for a culture of dialogue between the two shores of the Mediterranean.

 Biography

 Fawzi Boubia was born in 1948 in Khemisset Morocco, Boubia is the son of the Moroccan nationalist and historian Si Ahmed Boubia.
 After the Islamic school and the Arab public school, he joined the high schools of the French Mission in Meknes (Paul-Valéry high school) and in Rabat (Lycée Descartes high school) where he obtained his BA in the "Philosophy-Letters" section.
 As a teenager he had already written an Arabic teaching book intended for French-speaking students, a manual received positively by his teachers and by the Mission.
 After the bachelor's, he went to Germany to pursue higher studies.

 Boubia graduate from the University of Heidelberg a master's degree in Literature and Political Sciences, then a doctorate in philosophy from the Sorbonne, University of Paris IV, Habilitation, Boubia is a philosopher, writer, and historian of relations between the East and the West; It is publishes in German, French and Arabic.
 He was responsible for the first German Section in Morocco, newly created in 1976 at the Mohammed-V University in Rabat where Boubia worked as a professor of German literature and civilization.

 Boubia has also given courses at the universities of Heidelberg and Karlsruhe and several conferences around the world.
 In the early 1980s, with Professor Arnold Rothe and other colleagues he initiated Maghrebian studies at the University of Heidelberg.
 He currently teaches at the University of Caen where he created and headed for many years the Voi (es) x research team on exile and migration.